Codecademy/docs/content/html/concepts/elements/terms/source/source.md

 ---
-Title: '<source>'
+Title: "<source>"
-Description: 'Represents an interface for adding source content to the page.'
+Description: "Represents an interface for adding source content to the page."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'DOM'
+  - "DOM"
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `<source>` element allows for multiple sources or file formats to be associated with the [`<audio>`](https://www.codecademy.com/resources/docs/html/elements/audio), [`<video>`](https://www.codecademy.com/resources/docs/html/elements/video), and [`<picture>`](https://www.codecademy.com/resources/docs/html/elements/picture) tags.
 In case one source is incompatible with a given browser, another one can be referenced.
 If all else fails, the browser will attempt to display fallback content.
 The `<source>` tag is a child of an `<audio>`, `<video>`, or `<picture>` and has at least one [attribute](https://www.codecademy.com/resources/docs/html/attributes).